-8.11 If an employee is denied vacation time, which ultimately places him/her over the maximum accumulated hours, the employee shall be allowed to sell back as many hours as necessary to keep him/her under the maximum hour levels.
-For the purpose of this section, all vacation time must be requested 60 days in advance.
-In the event more than one employee requests the same vacation period, and it is determined by the Employer that too many employees would be gone in a given department, the employee (s) with the most department seniority shall be given preference.
+If an employee is denied PTO, which ultimately places him/her over the maximum accumulated hours, the employee shall be allowed to sell back as many hours as necessary to keep him/her under the maximum hour levels.
+For the purpose of this section, all PTO must be requested 60 days in advance.
+In the event more than one employee requests the same PTO at any given time period, and it is determined by the Employer that too many employees would be gone in a given department, the employee(s) with the most department seniority shall be given preference.